 Art Scholarship Campaign

-Since its establishment in 1897, the Frederick Art Club has made art education a primary mission.
+Since its establishment in 1897, the Frederick Art Club has made promoting the visual arts a primary mission.
 Now, members are giving its scholarship fund fresh emphasis with a campaign that will significantly increase financial support for students of the visual arts.

 In Celebration of the Club's 125th Anniversary